 Title IX of the Educational Amendments Act of 1972 (Title IX), Title 20 U.S.C.
 Sections 1681-1688 create a duty for the reporting of complaints of discrimination, harassment, and sexual assault to responsible college officials by designated employees.
 The statistics are maintained by the Title IX coordinator and trends are reported to the Title IX and Policy 55 Committee: Prevention and Resolution of Discrimination Harassment and Sexual Misconduct at Hood College.
 The Title IX and Policy 55 Committee reviews the trends and makes recommendations as appropriate to the Title IX Coordinator and the President of the College.
 Code of Maryland, Family Law, Title 5-Children, Subtitle 7-Child Abuse and Neglect, Section 5-704 (Md.
 Code Ann.
 Fam.
 Law § 5-701) creates a duty for the reporting of child abuse, child sexual abuse, and/or child neglect through an oral and written report to the local department of social services or, in abuse cases, to the local law enforcement department and the local State’s Attorney, not later than 48 hours after the contact, examination, treatment or other circumstances that lead you to believe that the child has been subjected to abuse or neglect.

-For more information about the admission process (and to submit your application to join our community!), please select the appropriate section below.
+For more information about the admission process (and to submit your free application to join our community!), please select the appropriate section below.

 If you have earned college credits after graduating from high school, you will apply to Hood College as a transfer student.
 Click here to get started!